Social Icons

 Directed by Ridley Scott

-I have longed heard of the movie Thelma and Louise, but the cover picture of two ladies smiling while driving always puts me off.
-I never got around to watch it and since I was put off about the cover I never read about it either, but today without reading and overcoming the front cover repel I decided to watch the movie and boy what a thrill.
+I’ve long heard of the movie Thelma and Louise, but the cover picture of two ladies smiling while driving always put me off.
+I never got around to watching it, and since the cover didn’t appeal to me, I never read about it either.
+But today, without reading anything and overcoming my hesitation about the cover, I decided to watch the movie—and boy, what a thrill!

-Thelma and Louise is an awesome movie to see and one of the best movies on fugitives out there.
-The thrill starts after a brief intro on the two leads and runs until the very end you find yourself holding hands with the two as they ride off in the last scene.
+Thelma and Louise is an awesome movie and one of the best fugitive films out there.
+The thrill starts after a brief intro on the two leads and doesn’t let up until the very end, where you find yourself holding your breath as they ride off in the final scene.

-It earned six Academy Award nominations and won one for Best Original Screenplay.
-Ridley Scott was nominated for Best Director, and both Susan Sarandon and Geena Davis were nominated for Best Actress, but they lost that year to Jodie Foster for her role in Silence of the Lambs (1991).
+This is a movie you’ve got to see.
+A critical and commercial success from 1991, it earned six Academy Award nominations and won Best Original Screenplay.
+Ridley Scott was nominated for Best Director, and both Susan Sarandon and Geena Davis were nominated for Best Actress, though they lost to Jodie Foster for her role in The Silence of the Lambs (1991).

-You have to take the time to see this movie for the awesome performance of the two women and the magnificent portrayal of feminism.
-They took control of their lives and ward off any one who tried to make them feel small or was on a rescue mission which they did not subscribe to.
+Take the time to watch this movie for the incredible performances by the two leads and the powerful portrayal of feminism.
+They take control of their lives, refusing to let anyone make them feel small or impose a rescue mission they didn’t ask for.

 Disclaimer